-I’m Margaret Brennan in Washington, and this week on Face the Nation we cover U.S. military strikes in the Red Sea region, diplomacy on Ukraine, trade policy and domestic politics.
-Guests include Secretary of State Marco Rubio, Special Presidential Envoy Steve Witkoff, Senator Lindsey Graham, Congresswoman Debbie Dingell and Maryland Governor Wes Moore.
+I’m Margaret Brennan in Washington.
+This week on Face the Nation we examined U.S. military strikes in the Red Sea region, diplomacy over Ukraine, trade and tariffs, campus visa moves, and domestic political battles.
+Guests included Marco Rubio, Steve Witkoff, Senator Lindsey Graham, Congresswoman Debbie Dingell, and Maryland Governor Wes Moore.

-Rubio joined from Miami to explain the U.S. strikes on Iran-backed Houthi militants in Yemen, stressing the strategic importance of the Red Sea for global shipping and U.S. national security.
-He said the Houthis have attacked U.S. naval and commercial vessels repeatedly, and that the strikes are intended not as a one-off retaliation but to deny the Houthis the ability to control shipping lanes.
-Rubio described the Houthis as “pirates with guided precision anti-ship weaponry” and said the campaign will continue until their capability is degraded; he denied current plans for ground raids.
+Rubio joined from Miami to explain the U.S. strikes on Iran-backed Houthi militants in Yemen.
+He stressed the strategic importance of the Red Sea for global shipping and U.S. national security, saying the Houthis have repeatedly attacked U.S. naval and commercial vessels.
+Rubio framed the strikes as aimed at denying the Houthis the ability to control shipping lanes rather than a one-off retaliation; he described the Houthis as “pirates with guided precision anti-ship weaponry” and said the campaign will continue until their capabilities are degraded.
+He denied current plans for ground raids.

-On Iran, Rubio emphasized that the strikes target Houthi capabilities but are also a message to Iran, which he said provides weapons, intelligence and training to the group.
-He argued Iran would be held responsible if it continued support for attacks on global shipping.
+On Iran, Rubio said the strikes target Houthi capabilities while also sending a message to Tehran, which he accused of providing weapons, intelligence and training.
+He warned Iran would be held responsible if it continued to support attacks on global shipping.

-Rubio also discussed trade and tariffs, defending the administration’s effort to “reset” trade relationships and protect critical U.S. industries (aluminum, steel, semiconductors, autos).
-He framed tariffs as tools to achieve reciprocity, not permanent leverage, and argued the U.S. must rebuild domestic industrial capacity.
-He acknowledged market uncertainty from ad hoc announcements but said the goal is fair bilateral arrangements.
+Rubio also defended the administration’s trade and tariff efforts to “reset” relationships and protect critical U.S. industries — aluminum, steel, semiconductors and autos.
+He presented tariffs as temporary tools to achieve reciprocity and argued the U.S. must rebuild domestic industrial capacity, acknowledging that ad hoc announcements create market uncertainty but insisting the goal is fair bilateral arrangements.

-On campus visa revocations tied to pro-Hamas organizing, Rubio defended revoking visas for those who lied to gain entry or who act as spokespeople for groups that vandalized campuses or supported terrorist organizations.
-He said visa holders are guests whose visas can be revoked when they violate terms or support terrorism.
+On campus visa revocations tied to pro-Hamas organizing, Rubio defended revoking visas for those he said lied to gain entry or acted as spokespeople for vandalism or support for terrorist organizations, saying visa holders are guests whose visas can be revoked when they violate terms.

 Steve Witkoff — Russia, ceasefire talks, Gaza relocation

-Witkoff, back from talks with Vladimir Putin, described promising exchanges and progress narrowing gaps between Russia and Ukraine on a possible ceasefire.
-He said shuttle diplomacy, technical teams and a potential call between Presidents Trump and Putin could help move toward a 30-day ceasefire, noting that implementation is complex given the long front and varied battlefield conditions.
-He emphasized plan A is a ceasefire, plan B a durable peace, and that the first step is stopping the shooting.
+Back from talks with Vladimir Putin, Witkoff described promising exchanges and progress narrowing gaps between Russia and Ukraine on a possible ceasefire.
+He said shuttle diplomacy, technical teams and a potential call between Presidents Trump and Putin could help produce a 30-day ceasefire, while acknowledging implementation would be complex given the long front and varied battlefield conditions.
+He framed plan A as a ceasefire and plan B as a durable peace, with the immediate priority of stopping the shooting.

-On Gaza, Witkoff said the U.S. is exploring alternatives for Gaza’s population and seeking arrangements that could improve life for Gazans and secure Israel, including potential resettlement or demilitarization.
-He noted recent Arab summit diplomacy and frustration with Hamas’s response to a U.S. “bridge” proposal that included demilitarization; he said Hamas’s rejection was discouraging.
+On Gaza, Witkoff said the U.S. is exploring alternatives to improve life for Gaza’s population while enhancing Israel’s security, including possible resettlement or demilitarization arrangements.
+He pointed to recent Arab summit diplomacy and expressed frustration that Hamas rejected a U.S. “bridge” proposal that included demilitarization.

 Lindsey Graham — Russia, sanctions, legal and national security priorities

-Senator Graham discussed Ukraine, arguing that President Trump’s engagement with Putin and recent envoy meetings have produced momentum but warning Putin is a predator who responds to pressure.
-Graham said he’s prepared legislation to impose crushing sanctions on Russia if it refuses a ceasefire, and urged clarity on whether Putin will accept terms comparable to Ukraine’s.
+Senator Graham said engagement between President Trump and Putin, along with recent envoy meetings, has generated momentum but cautioned that Putin is a predator who responds to pressure.
+He said he’s prepared legislation to impose crushing sanctions on Russia if it refuses a ceasefire and urged clarity on whether Putin will accept terms comparable to Ukraine’s.

 Graham defended executive actions targeting law firms and others he believes sought to politically damage President Trump, calling some prosecutions “politically motivated.”
-He said Republicans view parts of the Justice Department’s actions and special counsel investigations as weaponized, and that accountability questions will follow.
+He said Republicans view aspects of the Justice Department’s work and special counsel investigations as weaponized and predicted accountability questions to follow.

 Debbie Dingell — Tariffs, industry, and domestic politics